 As mortgage professionals we get asked a lot of mortgage questions.
-One of our jobs is to answer those questions the best way we can, so that the average consumer better understands the mortgage process and what to expect when purchasing or refinancing their home.
-We have put together some of the most common mortgage questions that we get asked, and we’ve answered them below.
-If there is a question we haven’t answered, give us a call and a licensed mortgage advisor will help you.
+We have put together some of the most common mortgage questions that we get asked.
+If there is a question we haven’t answered, contact us and a licensed mortgage advisor will help you.

 While we are headquartered in Atlanta, we serve the entire state of Georgia and are licensed in multiple states for clients relocating or buying investment properties.
 Whether someone is purchasing their first home in Gwinnett, upgrading in Alpharetta, downsizing in Decatur, or refinancing a second home at Lake Oconee, our process is tailored to each borrower, each market, and each long-term goal.